 So, I just performed Romeo and Juliet with a bunch of kids yesterday, and there were some fun anecdotal events that occurred that I just have to share!
 Maybe you can integrate these into your performance someday.

-First of all, Star Wars is all the rage, so Tybalt decided to walk out on the stage with a light saber in hand ready to duel and Mercutio took one look at him and said, … Continue reading
+First of all, Star Wars is all the rage, so Tybalt decided to walk out on the stage with a light saber in hand ready to duel and Mercutio took one look at him … Continue reading

 So, I’ve done dozens of afterschool / homeschool Shakespeare for Kids programs.
 As well as I’ve seen my plays performed all around the world.
 And one thing is VERY clear – these kids are creative!
 I want to pass on one piece of information that’s critical to anyone directing one of my plays: Let the kids harness their creativity, it will AMAZE you!
 Earlier today, at a rehearsal, I had one of my kids playing Hamlet say his line a about Yorick as “Yo-rick, who was this guy, a rapper?”
 It was impromptu, but hilarious!